Free Chicken Coop Plans

 The plan itself itself is quite clear and the instructions are sufficient to allow fairly quick construction.
 One possible problem area, the diagrams included are not terribly detailed, and this may prove a challenge for the novice builder.

 This design has a sheltered coop area about 4' x 4' and an attached chicken yard about 4' x 5'.
-The structure is solid and provides protection against the elements and predators.
+The structure appears solid and provides protection against the elements and predators.
 The finished product looks pretty good too.

 The only point of complexity in the plan is the requirement to 'notch' rafters and floor panels to accommodate structural members.
 This will require some effort and precision to produce a good finished product, but I could probably build this coop in an afternoon.